Averages and extremes

 The wettest day on record was 29th July 1987 with a biblical 59.0mm, or more than 2.3 inches.

 Epping is in the warmest region of the UK in summer, and one of the coolest for its altitude in winter.

 The average daily maximum varies from 6.6°C in January to 22.6°C in July, whilst the average daily minimum is from 1.8°C in January to 12.9°C in both July and August.

-The graph below shows how these temperatures vary through the year, and also shows the hottest and coldest temperature in the month averaged over the data period (1979-2013).
+The graph below shows how these temperatures vary through the year, based on the data period 1979-2013, and also shows the hottest and coldest temperature recorded in the month during 1979-2013 and 2020 to date.